San Antonio Community Resource Directory

 For more information, call the administration office at 210-930-3669.

-Provides a variety of services suited to meet the developmental and emotional needs of each child at both our residental and non-residential facilities.
+Provides various services suited to meet each child's developmental and emotional needs at our residential and non-residential facilities.

 Play therapy techniques are used in individual and group counseling that is offered to help children process and heal from domestic violence.